View full guide »

 - Is it a defence for the manufacturer to show that he complied with regulatory and/or statutory requirements?

 Evidence that a manufacturer complied with all relevant regulatory and/or statutory requirements is not a full defence to a product liability claim.
 On the other hand, breach of such requirements does not establish liability.
 Rather, evidence with respect to regulatory or statutory requirements is relevant to, but not dispositive of, the question of whether a manufacturer ought to be found liable in civil proceedings for damages arising out of the use of its product.

 - What remedies are available?

-The statutory, common law and equitable remedies that may be available in product liability actions include:
+The statutory, common law, civil law and equitable remedies that may be available in product liability actions include:

 - Monetary damages

 - Disgorgement of revenue or profit (for unjust enrichment or waiver of tort)

 - Rescission of the contract of purchase and sale